top of page

 Oh great!
 All of us in the cabin stared wide-eyed at one another, voicing numerous nervous comments as the engines roared for take off.
 I placed my confidence in the Lord as I prayed for a safe liftoff and flight.
 And I’m sure many others did the same!

-So many of our fears are based on a lack of confidence… in others… in ourselves.
+So many of our fears are based on a lack of confidence, in others and in ourselves.
 If we place too much confidence in another human being for leadership, for our well being, for our future, we are bound to be disappointed when the “earthly prop gives way.”

 I can be my own worst enemy when my confidence starts to waver.
 Pretty soon the very thing I’m trying to avoid starts creeping into my reality.
 It’s that self-fulfilling prophecy that’s common to anyone with doubts.
 And if I keep on that path, it’s not long before I’m bringing others into my failed plans as we begin to swirl the drain.

 On the other hand, confidence can be infectious too.
-As a teacher, as a parent, as a coworker, as a director, I know my confident encouragement propelled others to accomplish untold dreams.
+As a teacher, as a parent, as a coworker, as a director, I know my confident encouragement propelled others to accomplish what they had only dreamed of.
 Even a confident “It’s going to be okay” “Things will work out” can calm fears and tamp down rising panic.

 I have some favorite confident Scriptures.
 I love when Job said in the midst of all his suffering, “I know that my redeemer lives” (Job 19:25).
 He confidently proclaimed that even though his earthly body would be destroyed, he knew he would see God face to face in his resurrected one.